 Read the post to learn about a fascinating extension developed by the children themselves: building boats and testing different materials to use as anchors.

-Monteaco’s 3-6 Culture Album has sink and float extensions using plasticine to manipulate shape and comparing buoyancy of salt water and fresh water.
+Moteaco’s 3-6 Culture Album (which used to be online) has sink and float extensions using plasticine to manipulate shape and comparing buoyancy of salt water and fresh water.

 The Google version of David Gettman’s Basic Montessori: learning activities for under-fives has additional ideas for making clay boats and fountains and using a waterwheel.